Airspace Change Consultations

 Mole Valley's airspace is used heavily by air traffic predominantly associated with Gatwick Airport and Heathrow Airport, which can have noise impacts upon local communities.

 Performance based navigation (PBN, also referred to as P-RNAV and RNAV1) was introduced at Gatwick Airport in November 2013 and became mandatory for all departures in May 2014.

 The greater accuracy of performance based navigation has had the effect of concentrating flights along much narrower routes than has been the case in the past.
 Concentrating flight paths may have reduced the total number of people affected by noise, but has increased it for those who live or work close to the route.

-Route 4 is a departure route for aircraft taking off from Gatwick towards the west.
-Soon after take-off aircraft wrap 180 degrees round to the right and head east, flying close to Capel, Beare Green and Leigh.
+Gatwick Airport's departure Route 4 sees aircraft take off toward the west, before wrapping 180 degrees round to the right and heading east, flying close to areas of Capel, Beare Green, South Holmwood, Newdigate and Leigh.

 Gatwick Airport: use the complaint form on the Gatwick Airport website.

 Heathrow Airport: use the complaint form on the Heathrow Airport website.